- UCAS Code: Q3L4

 You'll have the opportunity to take part in the Socrates exchange programme, in which you can spend your third year (two semesters) abroad and obtain credits that qualify you to enter the Honours year in one or both of your principal subjects on your return.

-Socrates have partner institutions in Germany and France, as well as programmes in North America and elsewhere.
+Socrates has partner institutions in Germany and France, as well as programmes in North America and elsewhere.
 While priority on Socrates is given to students who have proficiency in the relevant language, many classes (at least in the host English departments) are conducted in English and there is no language requirement for countries like the USA.

-Our Semester 1 module provides a wide-ranging introduction to some of the key challenges facing Scottish society in areas such as health, housing, education and social security.
-The Semester 2 module asks how different issues come to be recognised and defined as ‘social problems’.
-At what point do individual or personal issues come to be defined as social issues, and why?
+Our semester 1 module provides a wide-ranging introduction to some of the key challenges facing Scottish society in areas such as health, housing, education and social security.
+The semester 2 module asks how different issues come to be recognised and defined as ‘social problems.

 All honours students will have the opportunity to complete a 10,000-word dissertation on a topic of their choice.
 The dissertation gives you the opportunity to undertake independent research into an issue which is particularly important to you.

 It might be based on a detailed analysis of original sources, such as policy documents or statistical records, or you might choose to generate your own data, using interviews or focus groups.
-The opportunity to undertake original research into an topic of particular interest means that the dissertation is often the most satisfying part of any student’s degree.
+The opportunity to undertake original research into a topic of particular interest means that the dissertation is often the most satisfying part of any student’s degree.

 In addition to traditional exams, many classes are assessed partly or solely by essays.
 In later years, you have the opportunity to set the topics and titles of these essays themselves.

 Some courses have specific assessment methods, for example drama students are assessed for their writing and practical performance skills, while those studying digital humanities use social media and analyse texts with software.